django-cms/django-cms/docs/getting_started/tutorial.rst

 Template errors
 ===============

-If your placeholder content isn't displayed when you view a CMS page: change the :setting:`CMS_MODERATOR` setting in your ``settings.py`` to ``False``.
+If your placeholder content isn't displayed when you view a CMS Page: change the :setting:`CMS_MODERATOR` setting in your ``settings.py`` to ``False``.
 This bug has been recently fixed, so upgrade to the latest version of Django CMS.
 See: https://github.com/divio/django-cms/issues/issue/430